By Jeff White (email@example.com)

 Gelnovatch's International Coaching Years

-Assistant Coach USA Full National Team at Confederation Cup
+• Assistant Coach, USA Full National Team at Confederations Cup

-First Team All-American at the University of Virginia
+• 1986: First Team All-American at University of Virginia

-1987: Finished third in voting for National Player of the year
+• 1987: Finished third in voting for National Player of Year

 Gelnovatch as a Professional Player

-American Professional Soccer League (APSL) Penn Jersey Spirit
+• 1990: American Professional Soccer League (APSL), Penn-Jersey Spirit

-George Gelnovatch is entering his 20th season as the head coach of the Virginia men's soccer program.
-The longest tenured head coach in program history, Gelnovatch led the Cavaliers to the national championship in 2014, marking his second title while at the helm of the UVa program (2009 as well).
+George Gelnovatch recently completed his 20th season as the head coach of the Virginia men's soccer program.
+The longest tenured head coach in program history, Gelnovatch has led the Cavaliers to a pair of national championships in 2009 and 2014 as well as five NCAA College Cup appearances and 20-consecutive berths in the NCAA tournament.

 Virginia has won at least 15 games in a season nine times under Gelnovatch, including 2009 when the team recorded 19 victories en route to the conference and national championships.

 Gelnovatch guided Virginia to the program's seventh national championship in 2014 as part of a 14-6-3 campaign.
-Once it reached its 34th straight NCAA tournament (the longest active streak in Division I soccer), UVa started to roll.
-The Cavaliers advanced through road matches at top-seeded Notre Dame and eighth-seeded Georgetown to reach the NCAA College Cup, where UVa topped UMBC, 1-0, before ousting second-seeded UCLA in a penalty-kick shootout.
+Once it reached the NCAA tournament, UVA caught fire.
+The Cavaliers advanced through road matches at top-seeded Notre Dame and eighth-seeded Georgetown to reach the NCAA College Cup, where UVA topped UMBC, 1-0, before ousting second-seeded UCLA in a penalty-kick shootout for the championship.

-Two Cavaliers, midfielder Tony Tchani and goalkeeper Diego Restrepo, were named first team All-Americans in 2009, while Will Bates was named the National Freshman of the Year.
+Midfielder Tony Tchani and goalkeeper Diego Restrepo were named First-Team All-Americans in 2009, while Will Bates was named the National Freshman of the Year.
 Gelnovatch, meanwhile, earned National Coach of the Year honors at the conclusion of the season.

 Tchani was selected in the first round of the 2009 MLS SuperDraft to continue a strong pipeline of prominent soccer talent from Charlottesville to the professional ranks under Gelnovatch.

-Gelnovatch had another successful season in 2005 as he guided the Cavaliers to a second place finish in the ACC.
-Three Cavaliers earned All-ACC honors in 2005 as freshman forward Yannick Reyering was named First Team All-ACC and an ACC All-Freshmen team selection, while forward Adam Cristman and midfielder Nico Colaluca earned All-ACC Second Team honors.
+Gelnovatch had another successful season in 2005 as he guided the Cavaliers to a second-place finish in the ACC.
+Three Cavaliers earned All-ACC honors in 2005 as freshman forward Yannick Reyering was named First-Team All-ACC and an ACC All-Freshman team selection, while forward Adam Cristman and midfielder Nico Colaluca earned All-ACC Second Team honors.

-In 2004, he led UVa to its sixth consecutive appearance in the ACC Championship Finals, where the Cavaliers were crowned conference champions for the third time during his tenure.
-Virginia made another deep run in NCAA Tournament advancing to the quarterfinal round.
-Following the 2004 season, Gelnovatch was honored as the 2004 NSCAA/adidas South Atlantic Region Coach of the Year.
+In 2004, he led UVA to its sixth consecutive appearance in the ACC Championship Finals, where the Cavaliers were crowned conference champions for the third time during his tenure.
+Virginia made another deep run in NCAA Tournament, advancing to the quarterfinal round.
+Following the season, Gelnovatch was honored as the 2004 NSCAA/adidas South Atlantic Region Coach of the Year.

-In 2003, the Cavaliers turned in a record of 11-10-2 overall.
-Though the season marked the lowest win total for any single season under Gelnovatch's tenure, the Cavaliers saved their best performances for last as the season also proved to be one of the more successful postseasons for UVa.
+In 2003, the Cavaliers turned in a record of 11-10-2 overall and saved their best performances for last.
 Gelnovatch led Virginia to its first ACC Championship since 1997 and kept alive its consecutive streak of NCAA Tournament appearance by advancing to the NCAA Third Round.

 In 2002 after his team finished the season 15-7-0, Gelnovatch watched four of his players step into the professional ranks to pursue playing careers in Major League Soccer, including the Missouri Athletic Club's Hermann Trophy Award winner and National Player of the Year nominee - Alecko Eskandarian.
 Eskandarian became the eventual No. 1 pick in the 2003 MLS SuperDraft and was joined in the draft by teammates David Comfort, Kenny Arena and Jacob LeBlanc.

-In 2001, Gelnovatch guided UVa through a magical regular season.
+In 2001, Gelnovatch guided UVA through a fantastic regular season.
 He led Virginia to its first undefeated regular season since 1986 after going 16-0-1 overall, 6-0-0 in the ACC.
 More impressive than going undefeated in the conference, the Cavaliers became the first ACC team to ever go undefeated in the league after winning all of its games by shutout.
-Gelnovatch was named the ACC Coach of the Year and the VaSID Coach of the Year in 2001 after his Cavaliers finished the season 17-2-1.
-It marked the second time he was honored with the awards after also being named the Virginia Division I Men's Coach of the Year in 1998 and the ACC Coach of the Year in 1996.
+Gelnovatch was named the ACC Coach of the Year after his Cavaliers finished the season 17-2-1.

 In 2000, Gelnovatch led the Cavaliers to a 17-6-1 mark and a spot in the NCAA Quarterfinals.
-Virginia entered the tournament as the fifth-seeded team after playing one of the toughest schedules in the nation, a signature of Gelnovatch's tenure at Virginia.
+Virginia entered the tournament as the fifth-seeded team after playing one of the toughest schedules in the nation.

-In 1996, Gelnovatch guided his team to an overall record of 16-3-3 and an ACC regular season title.
-His 16 victories were the most ever by a first-year coach at Virginia with his .795 winning percentage also being the best by a UVa coach in his first season.
+In his first season at the helm of the UVA program in 1996, Gelnovatch guided his team to an overall record of 16-3-3 and an ACC regular season title.
+His 16 victories were the most ever by a first-year coach at Virginia with his .795 winning percentage also being the best by a UVA coach in his first season.
 Gelnovatch also became the first-ever Cavalier men's soccer coach to lead his squad to the NCAA Tournament during his first year on the job.
 He was honored as the 1996 ACC Coach of the Year thanks to that feat.

 Gelnovatch's first coaching position at Virginia began in 1989 when he became a part-time assistant and he helped guide the Cavaliers to a share of the NCAA title and then an outright national championship in 1991.
 He was promoted to Arena's top assistant in June 1992 and helped the program complete its unprecedented four-year run of national championships (1991-94) and a record-setting campaign in 1995, which included just the second unbeaten regular season (16-0-2) by any ACC team in 14 years.
 Virginia finished with a 21-1-2 record in 1995 after losing to Duke 3-2 in the NCAA semifinals.